Baking bread at home is like magic. This recipe for Brioche Burger Buns will be the magical answer to creating the perfect burger experience.

 This recipe starts out by warming the water to 85-90ºF (30-32ºC) then mixing it with milk, yeast and sugar.
 Be careful not to exceed 90ºF (32ºC) when heating the water, as water that's too hot will likely kill the yeast and your bread will not rise.

-In the bowl of a, combine the and and the room temperature butter, mixing them until the mixture looks like course crumbs.
-With the mixer running on low (‘stir’ on a Kitchenaid mixer), pour in the water yeast mixture and knead until the dough comes together, about 5-8 minutes.
-Use the for this.
+In the bowl of a stand mixer, combine the bread flour and all-purpose flour and the room temperature butter, mixing them until the mixture looks like course crumbs.
+With the mixer running on low ('stir' on a Kitchenaid mixer), pour in the water yeast mixture and knead until the dough comes together, about 5-8 minutes.
+Use the dough hook for this.

 If you do not have a mixer, you can certainly knead it by hand.
-This dough is sticky and it’s intended to be.
+This dough is sticky and it's intended to be.
 Avoid adding more flour while kneading.
-You can coat your hands lightly into keep the dough from sticking.
+You can coat your hands lightly in vegetable oil to keep the dough from sticking.

-Form the dough into a ball shape and place in a bowl lightly coated with.
+Form the dough into a ball shape and place in a bowl lightly coated with vegetable oil.
 Place a damp cloth over top and allow to proof for 1-2 hours, or until the dough has doubled in size.

 Remove the dough from the bowl and cut into 10 equal-sized pieces of dough.
 I would recommend using a kitchen scale for this so your rolls are all the same size and so that they bake evenly.

 Gently flatten each ball of dough with your hand, gather the ends in the center and flip over.
 Cup your hand like a C around the dough ball and using a circular motion, shape the ball into a smooth ball.
-Place on a parchment linedand repeat with the remaining dough.
+Place on a parchment lined baking sheet and repeat with the remaining dough.

 Allow the dough to rise a second time, checking for doneness by gently pressing into one of the dough balls using the knuckle of your pointer finger.
 If the dough bounces back right away, it's not yet done.
 If the dough remains slightly dented and tries to bounce back slowly, it's ready.